ShangtongZhang/ShangtongZhang.github.io/markdowns/teaching/cs4501_fall_23/index.md

 If you are not able to submit within 48 hours after the due date, you loss all scores.
 No exception will be made unless a doctor's note is provided.
+- Regrading Policy: For every assignment, one regrading request is allowed.
+I will regrade the **entire** assignment and there is no guarantee that the score will not decrease.